tradingview/rest_integrations_docs/source/trading/Concepts.rst

   - Rejected — an order is rejected for some reason, e.g., the exchange rejected the order.

 .. important::
-  1. The order status can only change from transitional to final, not vice versa.
+  The order status can only change from transitional to final, not vice versa.

-  2. TradingView doesn't expect the *placing* status in response to `/orders`_ as it is mainly used as an internal status.
-     For an order that is already in the system, but not at work, use the *inactive* status.

 The `/orders`_ endpoint is used to get *all* orders of the current :term:`trading session` and orders with transitional statuses from previous sessions (otherwise, the user will not see that there is a pending order).